Lutetium (177Lu) oxodotreotide

 The US Food and Drug Administration (FDA) considers ^{177}Lu dotatate to be a first-in-class medication.
+In September 2026, the FDA approved the radioligand equivalent Bexlutry.

 Medical uses

 In the US, ^{177}Lu dotatate is indicated for the treatment of somatostatin receptor-positive gastroenteropancreatic neuroendocrine tumors (GEP-NETs), including foregut, midgut, and hindgut neuroendocrine tumors in adults.

 In the EU, lutetium (^{177}Lu) oxodotreotide is indicated for the treatment of unresectable or metastatic, progressive, well differentiated (G1 and G2), somatostatin receptor positive gastroenteropancreatic neuroendocrine tumours (GEP-NETs) in adults.

 Adverse effects

 The therapeutic effect of ^{177}Lu derives from the ionizing beta radiation it emits, however this can also be harmful to healthy tissue and organs.
 The kidneys are particularly at risk as they help to remove ^{177}Lu dotatate from the body.
 To protect them, an amino acid solution (arginine/lysine) is administered by slow infusion, starting before the radioactive administration and normally continuing for several hours afterwards.